the-fab-cube/flesh-and-blood-cards/README.md

 | Variations | string[] | The list of foilings the card is available in within a set/edition combination, as well as any alternate arts for the card.
 The [Collector's Center](https://fabtcg.com/collectors-centre/) has good resources for finding details on this.
 If there is an alternate art, make a separate entry in this array and tack on the shorthand for the alternate art type.
 Format: `{Foiling Shorthands separated by spaces} - {Card Identifier} - {Set Edition Shorthand} (- {Alternate Art Shorthand})` (Using Channel Lake Frigid in this example.) | S R - ELE146 - F, R - ELE146 - F - AA, S R - ELE146 - U |
 | Image URLs | string[] | Links to images from fabtcg.com's [image galleries](https://fabtcg.com/resources/card-galleries/) for a set/edition combination.
 If there is an alternate art, make a separate entry in this array and tack on the shorthand for the alternate art type.
 Format: `{Image URL} - {Card Identifier} - {Set Edition Shorthand} (- {Alternate Art Shorthand})` (Using Channel Lake Frigid in this example.) | https://storage.googleapis.com/fabmaster/media/images/ELE146.width-450.png - ELE146 - F, https://product-images.tcgplayer.com/fit-in/400x558/248564.jpg - ELE146 - F - AA, https://storage.googleapis.com/fabmaster/media/images/U-ELE146.width-450.png - ELE146 - U |

+Note: Cards are organized by what main set they were initially released in, in order of release.
+If they were never released in a main set, they are organized by non-set/promo in order of release.

 ### Rarity
 | Field Name | Intended Data Type | Explanation | Example |
 | --- | --- | --- | --- |
 | Shorthand | string | Shorthand representation of the rarity, intended for quick typing and correlating between other CSVs. | M |
 | Text | string | Full name of the rarity. | Majestic |

 ### Icon
 | Field Name | Intended Data Type | Explanation | Example |